ebramanti/cmsi488/README.md

 Assignment 4 involved completing the semantic analyzer and code generator portions of our compiler with unit tests in Mocha.
 We were required to have good design notes on our wiki, and a history of issues that showed consistent progress throughout the course.

-#### Assignment 5: [KobraScript](http://github.com/AuthorOfTheSurf/kobra-script) Optimization and Iki Feature Implementation
+#### Assignment 5 (Cancelled): [KobraScript](http://github.com/AuthorOfTheSurf/kobra-script) Optimization and Iki Feature Implementation

 Our final assignment involved adding optimizations to [KobraScript](http://github.com/AuthorOfTheSurf/kobra-script).
 We also forked Dr. Toal's Iki Compiler and implemented new functionality.
+This assignment was cancelled by Dr. Toal due to limited explanation on optimization and the complexity of our compiler.

 ### Completion of Class

-Pending.
+Zane and I (Edward) both completed the course with a grade of A. While we collaboratively completed our compiler KobraScript and the work in this repository, we took the 3-hour take-home final individually as outlined in the syllabus.